sejnub/ha-prometheus-stack/README.md

 1. In Home Assistant, go to **Settings** → **Add-ons** → **Add-on Store**
 2. Click the three dots in the top right and select **Repositories**
-3. Add this repository URL: `https://github.com/sejnub/ha-prometheus-stack`
+3. Add this repository URL: `https://github.com/sejnub/ha-influxdb-stack`
-4. Find "Prometheus Stack" in the add-on store
+4. Find "InfluxDB Stack" in the add-on store
 5. Click **Install**

 ## 4. Configuration